Product strategy at Torch

 Outcome probabilities across areas of user behavior change resulting from coaching

-I highlighted product gaps, outlined strategic changes, and gathered cross-functional support needed to make change happen.
+I highlighted value gaps, outlined strategic changes, and gathered cross-functional support needed to make change happen.

 Early draft of outcome-oriented product architecture